 Imogen started her career in Ireland living in Laragh Castle, Co.
 Wicklow, and later moved to Dublin.
 Her discovery of Ireland, the miraculous and mysterious landscapes of Glendalough and her observances of Irish nationalism, music and all the Irish saints and scholars - and her later conversion to Catholicism – formed a rich medley that continues to inspire her work.

-Imogen has regularly showed at the RHA, contributed to the Irish Exhibition of Living Art and exhibited in both solo retrospectives and group exhibitions across Ireland – including: Living Art Salzburg Biennale; Houses of the Oireachtas; the Hugh Lane Municipal Gallery, Dublin; the Solomon Gallery, Dublin; the Jonathan Swift Gallery, Dublin; and the National Self-Portrait Collection in Limerick.
+Imogen’s work can be seen in public spaces, churches, private collections and galleries the length and breadth of Ireland.
+Up until her death in 2024 she showed annually at the Royal Hibernian Academy, contributed to the Irish Exhibition of Living Art and exhibited in both solo retrospectives and group exhibitions across Ireland – including: Living Art Salzburg Biennale; Houses of the Oireachtas; the Hugh Lane Municipal Gallery, Dublin; the Solomon Gallery, Dublin; the Jonathan Swift Gallery, Dublin; and the National Self-Portrait Collection in Limerick.
 She has worked for both private commissions and for the Catholic Church, an early and important patron.

 Her expressive work trail-blazed ecclesiastical statuary in the 1950s and continues to stand apart with her unique and instantly recognisable style.
 Her playful, tender depictions of biblical and mythical stories respect epic narrative but also penetrate and expose the universality of nature in all its guises.